We’re upgrading signalling across Norwich, Yarmouth and Lowestoft

 In October 2018, we completed the third phase of the project by remodelling the track layout at Reedham junction over nine days, renewing over 1000 metres of track which will improve reliability and operational efficiency of the railway.
 We also installed over 26 new signals, equipment and cables ready for the signalling change over planned for 2019.

 The changes to Reedham junction will also require rail services between Reedham and Yarmouth to be suspended from 20 October 2019 until the date when the new signals are expected to come into operation.
 The closure of the single branch line will affect a small number of daily services via Berney Arms.

-All of this work is being done in preparation for the final switch over from a Victorian era signalling system to a modern signalling system in 2019.
-When completed in spring 2019, the Wherry lines will be using a modern signalling system which will improve the journey for passengers.
+All of this work is being done in preparation for the final switch over from a Victorian era signalling system to a modern signalling system.
+When completed, the Wherry lines will be using a modern signalling system which will improve the journey for passengers.